gmanic/ansible-podman/README.md

   - _systemd_service_files_dir
   - _xdg_runtime_dir
 - podman_generate_systemd: provides systemd unit file management; to ensure that Podman containers will work smoothly with systemd, it is required to just create `state: created` the containers with `containers.podman.podman_container` and call `podman_generate_systemd` after the pod creation
-- pod_create: creates a Podman pod to be used from other roles
+- podman_pod_create: creates a Podman pod to be used from other roles

 ## Requirements